FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Data Cleaning Process
 - **Ingestion:** Getting the Data Set into Power Query Environment
+- **Data Cleaning / Transformation:**
-- **TransformationUsing:** On the Gender Column, I replaced rows that had blank gender with Unknown.
-I deleted the rows with "null" under department column by unchecking "null" in the drop-down on the column.
-I also deleted the blank rows in the salary column by unchecking the "blank" in the drop-down on the salary column.
-I selected the department column and unpivot other columns.
-I uploaded the "Palmora Group Bonus Rules" file.
+  -  The data cleaning process started on the Gender Column, where I replaced blank/empty fields with Unknown using replace value.
+  -  I deleted the rows with "null" under department column by unchecking "null" in the drop-down on the column.
+  -  I also deleted the blank rows in the salary column by unchecking the "blank" in the drop-down on the salary column.
+  -  I selected the department column and unpivot other columns.
+- **Uploading the second data-set** The "Palmora Group Bonus Rules" file.
 - **Creating the Bonus Rules** I used merge query then selected the Employee File first and also selected the Bonus rules file after which I select the columns similar to both of them.
 - **I used custom column** To create a Bonus Column
 - **I used Condition column** To create other columns like (New Salary, Salary Above 90000, Salary Groupng - which I used as Salary Band)